-Buildium makes the list for its great number of features, including a robust set of accounting tools including online rent payments, expense tracking, and automatic expense allocation as well as its affordability.
+Buildium makes the list for its great number of features, including a robust set of accounting tools like online rent payments, expense tracking, and automatic expense allocation.

 Where it falls short is in a lack of a QuickBooks integration, which holds it back from being the ideal property accounting solution.